Grilled Zucchini Parmesan Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Grilled Zucchini Parmesan is a fantastic way to use up garden zucchini!
-Tender spears with Italian seasoning and cheese is SO delicious, and healthy too.
+This Grilled Zucchini Parmesan Recipe is a fantastic way to use up garden zucchini!
+Tender spears with Italian seasoning and cheese are SO delicious, and healthy too.
 It’s a scrumptious summer side dish!

-If you’re wondering what to do with extra zucchini at the end of the growing season, this recipe is one of the easiest and most delicious ways to prepare it!
+If you’re wondering what to do with extra zucchini at the end of the growing season, this zucchini parmesan recipe is one of the easiest and most delicious ways to prepare it!

 Another great use for extra zucchini is our absolutely tasty Air Fryer Zucchini Fries!!